maq777/BackloggeryParser/SERIES.md

 - Tom Clancy's Splinter Cell: Conviction (2010)
 - Tom Clancy's Splinter Cell: Blacklist (2013)

+## The Walking Dead

+- The Walking Dead: Season One (2012)
+- The Walking Dead: Season Two (2013)
+- The Walking Dead: Michonne (2016)
+- The Walking Dead: A New Frontier (2016)
+- The Walking Dead: The Final Season (2018)

 ## Wolfenstein

 - Return to Castle Wolfenstein (2001)